St. Mary Roman Catholic Church (Detroit): History

 The parish was founded in 1834 by Father Martin Kundig to serve the German-speaking Catholic immigrants who settled in this part of the city.
 The first church was constructed in 1841 at this site on land sold to Bishop Peter Paul LeFevere for one dollar by Antoine and Monica Beaubien, two of the area's early ethnic French settlers.
 The materials for the church cost an additional $239.
 The Beaubiens also donated four bells for the new church.

-The cornerstone for the current structure was laid in 1884 and it was completed in 1885.
-Its German born and trained architect, Peter Dederichs, was a parishioner of the Church; he also designed nearby Sacred Heart Church.
+The cornerstone for the current structure was laid in 1884, and it was completed in 1885.
+Its German-born and trained architect, Peter Dederichs, was a parishioner of the Church; he also designed the nearby Sacred Heart Church.

 In the early twentieth century, Father Joseph Wuest, Pastor of Old St. Mary's, had three grottos constructed at the rear of the church.
 One is the Baptistry on the Epistle side of the building.
 It depicts the scene described in the Canonical Gospels of the Baptism of Jesus.
 Next to the Baptistry is a replica of the Shrine of Lourdes.
 Within this grotto is an altar where weekly mass is celebrated.
 Older members of the church say that Father Wuest collected the rocks he used in the construction during a trip to Lourdes, France.
 On the opposite side of the church is the third grotto, which depicts the scene in the Garden of Gethsemane the night before the crucifixion of Jesus.

 Rev. John A. Lemke, born in Detroit on February 10, 1866, to Polish immigrants from Prussian Poland, was baptized at St. Mary's on February 18, 1866.
 After graduating from Detroit College and studying at St. Mary's Seminary in Baltimore, Maryland, in 1889 he returned to Detroit and was the first native-born Roman Catholic priest of Polish descent to be ordained in the United States.
 He died of illness in 1890.

-St. Mary's school opened in 1844 with lay teachers.
-The Christian Brothers began teaching male upperclassmen in 1852, and the School Sisters of Notre Dame assuming responsibility for teaching the girls and younger boys.
-The building was replaced in 1855 and the current building, designed by Pius Daubner, was erected in 1868.
+St. Mary's School opened in 1844 with lay teachers.
+The Christian Brothers began teaching male upperclassmen in 1852, and the School Sisters of Notre Dame assumed responsibility for teaching the girls and younger boys.
+The building was replaced in 1855, and the current building, designed by Pius Daubner, was erected in 1868.
 The school operated until 1966.

-The church, school and rectory were listed as Michigan Historic Sites in 1979 and markers were erected at all three.
+The church, school, and rectory were listed as Michigan Historic Sites in 1979, and markers were erected at all three.